How to Become a Radiologic Technologist: An In-Depth Look at the Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 Beginning Your Career as a Radiologic or MRI Technologist

-Becoming a radiologic technologist is a logical step up for many EMTs and paramedics and can lead to significant increases in pay, responsibility, and job options.
+Becoming a radiologic technologist is an intelligent and logical step for many EMTs and paramedics and can lead to significant increases in pay, responsibility, and job options.
+And with 9% job growth anticipated in the field of radiologic or MRI technologists through the end of the decade, many opportunities are available.

-If you’re not already an EMT and would like to gain real-world experience before taking the leap, you can start by training for EMT certification.
+If you’re not already an EMT and want to gain real-world experience, you can start by training for EMT certification.

-Emergency medical services are an excellent way to test the waters before fully committing to a career in healthcare.
-Jobs for both radiologic techs and EMTs are in high demand, and employers are constantly looking for hard-working, smart, and dedicated employees for their teams.
+Emergency medical services are an excellent start to a career in healthcare.
+Jobs for radiologic techs and EMTs are in high demand, and employers are looking for hard-working, dedicated employees for their teams.
 All you have to do is take the first step forward.